mt2017-tartu-shared-task/materials/report1_template.md

 (provide links to your github profiles only)

 ## Our project board:
-(Screenshot of your project board with tasks is here)
+(Screenshot of your project board with tasks is here; keep it compact please)

 ## This milestone tasks description:
 ### Corpus Preparation